kuzzleio/documentation-old/src/guide/getting-started/index.md

 If you want to run Kuzzle automatically at startup there are a few scripts that help you do this with systemd.

+If you want to run Kuzzle automatically at startup there are a few scripts in `$PWD/kuzzle/script/` that help you do this with systemd:

-You can find in `$PWD/kuzzle/script` the following script: `add-kuzzle-boot-systemd.sh` You will need to run it as root, it will add a service inside `/etc/systemd/system` and run kuzzle on shutdown time.
+* Run the `add-kuzzle-boot-systemd.sh` as root to add a service inside /etc/systemd/system that will start Kuzzle on boot.

-You will also find the `remove-kuzzle-boot-systemd.sh` script which you will also need to run as root and will stop running Kuzzle on boot time.
+* Run the `remove-kuzzle-boot-systemd.sh` as root to remove the service so that Kuzzle won't start on boot.

 #### What now?